Inquiry Question

 Advantages

 3. Embryos can be genetically manipulated using DNA microinjection techniques.
-This allows for foreign DNA (from different species) to be inserted into the embryonic genome.
+This allows foreign DNA (from different species) to be inserted into the embryonic genome.
 Animals carrying foreign genes are referred to as transgenics, and the foreign gene is called a transgene.
-Many studies indicate that the transgenes are expressed in those animals as adults, and can be transferred to their progeny.
+Many studies indicate that the transgenes are expressed in those animals as adults and can be transferred to their progeny.

 Disadvantages

-1. Cloning techniques are inefficient and expensive.
+Cloning techniques are inefficient and expensive.
 For example, 90% of embryos produced via SCNT are non-viable.

-2. Studies have shown that, in cloned animals, about 4% of genes function abnormally.
-The abnormalities do not arise from mutations in the genes but from changes in the normal activation or expression of certain genes (Van Eenennaam et al., 2007).
+Studies have shown that, in cloned animals, about 4% of genes function abnormally.
+The abnormalities do not arise from gene mutations but from changes in the normal activation or expression of certain genes (Van Eenennaam et al., 2007).
 Other problems with farm animal cloning include placental abnormalities, fetal overgrowth, prolonged gestation, respiratory failure and circulatory problems, lack of post-natal vigour, malformations in the urogenital tract (hydronephrosis, testicular hypoplasia), malformations in liver and brain, immune dysfunction, lymphoid hypoplasia, anaemia, thymic atrophy and bacterial and viral infection.

 Plant reproduction